About NFPA - Board of Directors

 The President will be the leader of NFPA and a mentor for the paralegal profession.
 This individual will be responsible to make daily, on-going and long-term decisions regarding NFPA's overall effect on the profession and ensure these decisions are implemented and monitored.

-Nita Serrano, RP®, is a Litigation Paralegal with the Tampa law firm of La Cava & Jacobson P.A. in their General Casualty department handling all aspects of cases from case inception through trial preparation and participation.
-Nita has been a paralegal for more than 24 years, four of those years as a freelance paralegal.
-Nita specializes in the areas of civil litigation, insurance defense, medical malpractice, personal injury, nursing home and general negligence.
-She has also worked in the areas of criminal and family law.
+Nita Serrano, RP®, AACP, is a Litigation Paralegal in Tampa, FL.
+Nita has been a paralegal for more than 24 years and specializes in the areas of civil litigation, insurance defense, medical malpractice, personal injury, nursing home, general negligence, criminal and family law.

 Prior to becoming a Paralegal, Nita worked for two large Tampa Bay Area Hospitals as a Certified Health Unit Coordinator in the Emergency Room/Trauma Center, Transplant, Orthopedic, and Maternity Floors.
 This experience provided the training necessary to communicate effectively with experts and medical professionals, as well as understand medical records and medical terminology.

-Nita earned her Associate’s Degree in Paralegal Studies from Florida Metropolitan University in 2000, and her designation as a PACE Registered Paralegal (RP®) from the National Federation of Paralegal Associations in March, 2007.
+Nita earned her Associate’s Degree in Paralegal Studies from Florida Metropolitan University in 2000, her designation as a PACE Registered Paralegal (RP®) from the National Federation of Paralegal Associations in March, 2007 and her designation as an American Alliance Certified Paralegal (AACP) from the American Alliance of Paralegals, Inc. in September, 2019.

 Nita has been a member of the National Federation of Paralegal Associations, Inc. (NFPA) since 2005.
 She is currently serving as President of NFPA.
 Nita as also served two terms as the Vice President & Director of Paralegal Certification 2014-2018, and has served as the Marketing/Public Relations Coordinator, Certification Study Materials Coordinator under the NFPA Vice President & Director of Paralegal Certification; and CLE Co-Coordinator under the NFPA Vice President & Director of Profession Development.
 Nita has been a member of the Tampa Bay Paralegal Association, Inc. (TBPA) since 2006, and has served various leadership roles including, Director, Second Vice President, President Elect, President and Board Advisor.
 She was TBPA’s first Paralegal Certification Ambassador.
 She has also chaired and served on various committees, including the Annual Seminar, Pro Bono, Luncheon, Education & Professional Development, Public Relations Committee and the 10th Anniversary Celebration Committees.
 Nita has been a member of the Florida Alliance of Paralegal Associations, Inc. (“FAPA”) since 2013, and served as President in 2014.
 Nita has also served on the Hillsborough Community College, Paralegal Advisory Board for several years.